relari-ai/agent-contracts/README.md

 ### Runtime Certification

-To enable the verification server we need to change the docker services running.
-If you started the docker services with you need to stop and use instead
+To enable the certification server, we need to change the docker services If you started the docker services for verification with you need to stop and use instead

 ```bash
 export RUNTIME_VERIFICATION_CONFIG="configs/runtime-certification.yaml" && \